View Edith Nye's Obituary on ReadingEagle.com and share memories

 |

-Edith Irene (Conrad) Nye Edith Irene (Conrad) Nye, 91, passed away on Monday, December 9, 2019, in the Birdsboro home of her stepson, Ronald.
-Born May 1, 1928, in Reading, she was the wife of Ronald Nye Sr., who passed away April 13, 2009, and a daughter of the late Marguerite Burkert and stepfather, Lloyd Miller.
-Edie was a sewing machine operator for many years, last working at Hay Creek Apparel in Birdsboro.
-She was a longtime member of St. Paul’s UCC, Birdsboro, and their Helping Hands Committee.
-She enjoyed sewing, doing puzzles, reading, baking and meeting with her friends at Coventry Mall.
-Edie is survived by her stepson, Ronald Nye Jr. (Linda), Birdsboro; stepdaughter, Susan Gauger (Russell), Douglassville; stepsons, Donald Nye (Barbara) and Robert Nye (Amy), both of Ohio; and a son, David Pletz, Kenhorst.
-Also surviving are nine grandchildren and nine great-grandchildren.
-In addition to her parents and husband, Edie was predeceased by her son, Jack Pletz; and siblings: Dorothy, Edwin, George and Howard (Skip) Miller.
-Edie’s family would like to thank the caring professionals at Tower Health at Home for their excellent hospice care.
-A graveside service will be held Friday, December 13, 2019, at 10:00 a.m., at Forest Hills Memorial Park, Exeter Township.
+Edith Irene (Conrad) Nye, 91, passed away on Monday, December 9, 2019, in the Birdsboro home of her stepson Ronald.
+Born in Reading, she was the wife of Ronald Nye, Sr., who passed away April 13, 2009, and a daughter of the late Marguerite Burkert, and stepfather Lloyd Miller.
+Edie is survived by her stepson, Ronald Nye, Jr. (Linda), Birdsboro; stepdaughter Susan Gauger (Russell), Douglassville; stepsons Donald Nye (Barbara) and Robert Nye (Amy), both of Ohio; and a son, David Pletz, Kenhorst.
+Also surviving are nine grandchildren and nine great grandchildren.
+A graveside service will be held Friday, December 13, 2019, at 11:00am at Forest Hills Memorial Park, Exeter Township.
 In lieu of flowers, contributions may be made to St. Paul’s UCC, 235 West 2nd Street, Birdsboro, PA 19508.
-Edward J. Kuhn Funeral Home, West Reading, is in charge of arrangements.
 Condolences may be expressed at www.kuhnfuneralhomes.com.